AldoReyes84/SQL_Server_AdventureWorks/README.md

 SQL_Server_AdventureWorks_Database

-This Project will present a Data Analysis for the AdventureWorks2022 sample database in as part of a bigger project to create a Insight dashboard
+This Project will present a Data Analysis for the AdventureWorks2022 sample database in as part of a bigger project to create a Insight dashboard.

-We will start with the Adventureworks2022 database intalled in our SQL Server Manager Studio Lets focus on the Sales table
+We will start with the Adventureworks2022 database intalled in our SQL Server Manager Studio

+Lets focus on the Sales table

 <img width="1897" height="918" alt="image" src="https://github.com/user-attachments/assets/c813db2c-9cfe-4fec-a918-48400a309367" />